 Having a safe and healthy home is a top priority for all of us.
 Our family’s safety is our greatest concern as parents and homeowners.
 It’s for this reason that we believe good crawl space care is a vital aspect of every homeowner’s home maintenance.

-Crawl spaces that are infested with pests or mold allow toxic air to circulate through your home.
+Crawl spaces that are infested with animals or mold allow toxic air to circulate through your home.
 Mold growth and moisture damage can weaken the structure of the support beams and foundation walls.
 Poor insulation will allow drastic changes in temperature, allowing for moisture accumulation and causing a large dent in your wallet as your heating and cooling systems try to compensate for the influx of cold or warm air coming from beneath your floorboards.

 One of the ways that you will hear crawl space servicemen suggest to prevent all of this from happening is a process called crawl space encapsulation.
 While this process is effective in some areas of the United States, at Clean Crawls, we have found that this method does not prove as effective here in the Pacific Northwest.